Reviews You Can Rely On

 Looking for the best approach shoes?
 Since 2012, we have purchased and tested more than 50 different approach shoes.
 In this review, we compare 11 of the best models on the market today in side-by-side tests.
 These shoes must be able to climb technical rock with ease, hike comfortably through cross-country terrain to remote alpine climbs, and provide support for long days standing in aiders.
 We used the shoes to ascend fixed lines, hike with heavy packs, and traverse knife-edge ridges.
 All the while, our experienced testers took careful notes and compared performance.
 We scored the varying qualities and ranked each model according to our tried-and-true metrics to help you pick the right shoe for your needs and budget.

 Make sure to check out our dedicated women's approach shoe review tested by women for women.
 We also have a climbing shoe review for men and a climbing shoe review for women.
 Need a new belay device?
-If you're interested in the best climbing ropes or looking for a new climbing harness, we've got you covered.
+If you're interested in climbing ropes or looking for a new climbing harness, we've got you covered.
 We've also compiled a curated list of the top climbing gear out there.

 Editor's Note: We updated this review on July 23, 2024, to add new shoes from Arc'teryx and update our award-winning lineup based on our most recent testing.